Subscription Modal Banner

 Cancer insurance is an increasingly popular type of insurance in Singapore for a good reason—two good reasons, in fact.

-First, cancer is by far the leading cause of death in the country.
-With the National Cancer Centre of Singapore estimating that as many as one in four Singaporeans may develop cancer in their lifetimes, it’s not surprising that almost 30% of all deaths are attributable to this disease.
+First, cancer is the leading cause of death in the country.
+With the National Cancer Centre of Singapore estimating as many as one in four Singaporeans may develop cancer in their lifetimes, it’s not surprising that almost 30% of all deaths are attributed to this disease.

 Second, treating cancer is expensive.
 For instance, the Ministry of Health notes that a quarter of all patients paid over S$71,653 to remove lung tumours (assuming severe complications), with half of them paying over S$22,441.